vlang/v/doc/docs.md

 user := users_repo.find_by_id(1)?
 post := posts_repo.find_by_id(1)?
 ```
-Generics enables you to write flexible, reusable functions and types that can work with any type.
+Generic enable you to write flexible, reusable functions and types.
-generics method declarations have a type parameter section delimited by angle brackets `<T>` that precedes the method's return type.
+Generic method declarations have a type parameter section delimited by angle brackets `<T>` that precedes the method's return type.

 ## Concurrency